skip to content

 Establishing the elements of an offence

 The prosecution has the burden of establishing all elements of an offence in order to prove a person has committed the offence.
 The majority of offences have two elements: mental (mens rea) and physical (actus reus).
-Discussion of such a broad and complex area of the criminal law is best left to the textbooks.
+For more information about the criminal court process, read the Law Handbook chapter Court - Criminal Matters.

 Strict liability (responsibility)